Documentation / Continuously run your tests

 └── emulatedMobileMulti.js

-The loop.sh is the start point.
+The loop.sh is the starting point.
 Run it.
-That script will git pull the rep for every iteration and run the script run.sh.
+That script will git pull the repo for every iteration and run the script run.sh.

 Then run.sh will use the right configuration in /config/ and run the URLs/scripts that are configured.
-Our configuration files extends configuration files that only exits on the server where we hold secret information like username and passwords.
-You don’t need set it up that way, if you use a private git repo.
+Our configuration files extend configuration files that only exist on the server, where we hold secret information like usernames and passwords.
+You don't need to set it up that way if you use a private Git repo.

 You need to modify our tests and scripts so that you don't test the exact same URLs as us :)

-In our example we have two configuration files on the server that we extends.
-These configuration files holds the secrets that we don’t want to expose on our public GitHub repo.
-In our example it they look like this:
+In our example we have two configuration files on the server that we extend.
+These configuration files hold the secrets that we don't want to expose on our public GitHub repo.
+In our example they look like this:

 /conf/secrets.json